 Small, yet sturdy, the Lakeland Terrier offers a working dog appearance.
-Muscular legs and thighs display power, while a narrow body and shoulders allowed the breed to fit into dens and tight spaces while on the job.
-His tail is high-set, docked, and carried upright.
+Muscular legs and thighs betray his power, while a narrow body and shoulders allowed the breed to fit into dens and tight spaces on the job.
+His tail is high set, docked, and carried upright.
 He has small, V-shaped ears that fold above the skull, and small, wide-set oval eyes.
 His expression may range from alert and determined to lively and impish.
 The double coat is hard and wiry, and must be hand-stripped rather than clipped for the show ring.
 A variety of colors is allowed, with none favored over another.
-The Lakeland Terrier should present a bold and friendly temperament. - AKC Breed Standards
+The Lakeland Terrier should present a bold and friendly temperament. – AKC Breed Standards

-The Lakeland Terrier—a working dog developed from the Welsh Terrier, Wire Fox Terrier, Border Terrier, and other terrier types—was used to hunt fox in packs of other terriers and hounds.
-Unlike terrier breeds only used to bolt quarry from dens, the Lakeland Terrier was used to kill fox.
+The Lakeland Terrier—a working dog developed from the Welsh Terrier, Wire Fox Terrier, Border Terrier, and other terrier types—was used to hunt fox in packs with other terriers and hounds.
+Unlike terrier breeds used only to bolt quarry from dens, the Lakeland Terrier was used to kill fox.
 Its name comes from the Lake District in England, where it was developed.

-Though the Lakeland was recognized by the UK Kennel Club in the 1920s and by the AKC in 1934, the breed is considered rare—only 220 puppies were registered by the AKC in 2016.
-They're more popular in Europe, where they are still used to work.
+Though the Lakeland was recognized by the UK Kennel Club in the 1920s and by the American Kennel Club in 1934, the breed is considered rare—the AKC registered only 220 puppies in 2016.
+The Lakeland is more popular in Europe, where they are still used to work.

 AKC Breed Category

-Indoor Lakeland Terriers are companionable dogs who are happy to relax indoors—so long as enough exercise and mental stimulation is provided.
-They're a high energy breed, and without appropriate exercise they're likely to become destructive.
+Indoor Lakeland Terriers are companionable dogs who are happy to relax indoors—so long as they get enough exercise and mental stimulation.
+They're a high-energy breed, and without appropriate exercise they're likely to become destructive.
 They may adjust to apartment life, but training them not to bark unless warranted is important.

 Outdoor Though tough and rugged, the Lakeland Terrier is not meant to live outside.
 They appreciate treks outdoors—but should be kept in fenced areas or on leash to keep them from wandering in search of critters to chase.